-Solutions presented in this paper use spatial discretization (4.2) with (J, K, L) = (15, 15, 32) (or $32 \times 33 \times 32$ gridpoints) and roughly 60k expansion coefficients.
+Solutions presented in this paper use spatial discretization (4.2) with (J, K, L) = (15, 15, 32) (or $32 \times 33 \times 32$ gridpoints) and roughly 60k expansion coefficients, and integration is performed with a time step of $\Delta t = 0.03125$ .
 The estimated accuracy of each solution is listed in table 1.
-As is clear from Schmiegel (1999) Ph.D. thesis, ours is almost certainly an incomplete inventory; while for any finite Re, finite-aspect ratio cell the number of distinct equilibrium and traveling wave solutions is finite, we know of no way of determining or bounding this number.
+As is clear from Schmiegel (1999) Ph.D. thesis, ours is almost certainly an incomplete inventory; while for any finite Re, finite aspect-ratio cell the number of distinct equilibrium and traveling wave solutions is finite, we know of no way of determining or bounding this number.
 It is difficult to compare our solutions directly to those of Schmiegel since those solutions were computed in a $[4\pi, 2, 2\pi]$ cell (roughly twice our cell size in both span and streamwise directions) and with lower spatial resolution (2212 independent expansion functions versus our 60k for a cell of one-fourth the volume).
-We expect that many of Schmiegel's equilibria could be continued to higher resolution and smaller cells.